-Hold [SQUARE] button and use GALAXY CAM TRANSLATE AXIS to move the view and gridplane up and down.
+Use GALAXY CAM TRANSLATE UP and GALAXY CAM TRANSLATE DOWN to move the view and grid-plane up and down.

 Note that when you move the selector ring grid-plane and view up or down it grows arrows to indicate the axis of travel.